-- (1) On receiving an application for enrolment, admission, or reinstatement of status in any of the categories of individual Registrants pursuant to sections 5.5 to 5.11 of the Bylaws, - (a) the Credentials Committee may - (i) grant the application, - (ii) grant the application subject to conditions or limitations on the registration, or - (iii) reject the application, with written reasons, - (b) the Registrar, after a credentials hearing on good character and good repute held pursuant to section 5.19 of the Bylaws, may - (i) grant the application, - (ii) grant the application subject to conditions or limitations on the registration, or - (iii) reject the application, with written reasons, or
+- (1) On receiving an application for enrolment, admission, or reinstatement of status in any of the categories of individual Registrants pursuant to sections 5.5 to 5.11 of the Bylaws, - (a) the Credentials Committee may - (i) grant the application, - (ii) grant the application subject to conditions or limitations on the registration, or - (iii) reject the application, with written reasons,

-- (c) an officer appointed by the Credentials Committee, in the case of a Non-Contentious Decision, may grant the application. - (2) On receiving an application for admission or reinstatement of status as a Registrant Firm pursuant to sections 5.12 or 5.24 of the Bylaws, the Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee may - (a) grant the application, - (b) grant the application subject to conditions or limitations on the registration, or - (c) reject the application, with written reasons.
+- (b) the Registrar, after a credentials hearing on good character and good repute held pursuant to section 5.19 of the Bylaws [Credentials Hearing on Good Character and Good Repute of an Individual Applicant], may - (i) grant the application, - (ii) grant the application subject to conditions or limitations on the registration, or - (iii) reject the application, with written reasons, or - (c) an officer appointed by the Credentials Committee, in the case of a Non-Contentious Decision, may grant the application. - (2) On receiving an application for admission or reinstatement of status as a Registrant Firm pursuant to sections 5.12 of the Bylaws [Registrant Firm] or 5.24 of the Bylaws [Reinstatement of Status as a Practising Registrant Firm], the Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee may - (a) grant the application, - (b) grant the application subject to conditions or limitations on the registration, or - (c) reject the application, with written reasons.